-- B. SMALL PURCHASE PROCEDURES - General.
+B. SMALL PURCHASE PROCEDURES

+- 1. General.
 Any contract not exceeding \$20,000 may be made in accordance with the small purchase procedures authorized in this section.
 Contract requirements shall not be artificially divided so as to constitute a small purchase under this section (except as may be reasonably necessary to comply with Section VIII of this Policy). - 2.
 Petty Cash Purchases.
 Small purchases under \$100 may be processed through the use of a petty cash account.
-The Contracting Officer shall ensure that: the account is established in an amount sufficient to cover small purchases made during a reasonable period (e.g., one week); security is maintained and only authorized individuals have access to the account; the account is periodically reconciled and replenished by submission of a voucher to the PHA finance officer; and, the account is periodically audited by the finance officer or designee to validate proper use and to verify that the account total equals cash on hand plus the total of accumulated vouchers.

-3. Small purchases of \$5,000 or less.
+The Contracting Officer shall ensure that: the account is established in an amount sufficient to cover small purchases made during a reasonable period (e.g., one week); security is maintained and only authorized individuals have access to the account; the account is periodically reconciled and replenished by submission of a voucher to the PHA finance officer; and, the account is periodically auditad by the finance officer or designee to validate proper use and to verify that the account total equals cash on hand plus the total of accumulated vouchers. - 3.
+Small purchases of \$5,000 or less.
 For small purchases of \$5,000 or less only one quotation need be solicited if the price received is considered reasonable.
 Such purchases mustbe distributed equitably among qualified sources.
-If practicable, a quotation shall be solicited from other than the previous source before placing a repeat order.
+If practicable, a quotation shall be solicited from other than the previous source before placing a repeat order. - 4.
+Small purchases over \$5,000.
+For small purchases in excess of \$5,000 but not exceeding \$20,000 no less than threeofferers shall be solicited to submit price quotations, whichmay be obtained orally, by telephone, or in writing, asallowed by State or local laws.

-4. Small purchases over \$5,000.
-For small purchases in excess of \$5,000 but not exceeding \$20,000 no less than three offers shall be solicited to submit price quotations, whichmay be obtained orally, by telephone, or in writing, asallowed by State or local laws.
-Award shall be made to the offeror providing the lowest acceptable quotation, unlessjustified in writing based on price and other specifiedfactors, such as for architect-engineer contracts.
-If nonprice factors are used, they shall be disclosed to all those solicited.
-The names, addresses, and/or telephone numbers of the offerors and persons contacted, and the date and amount of each quotation shall be recorded and maintained as a public record (unless otherwise provided in State or local law).
+Award shall be made to the offerer providing the lowest acceptable quotation, unlessjustified in writing based on price and other specifiedfactors, such as for architact-engineer contracts.

+If non-price factors are used, they shall be disclosed to all thosesolicited.
+The names, addresses, and/or telephone numbers of the offerers and persons contacted, and the date and amount of each quotation shall be recorded record (unless otherwise provided in State or local law).